etheoo98/cinema/README.md

 ## Deployment

-As of 18/05-23, the application is **not** feature complete, and does not offer database deployment.
+As of May 18, 2023, this application is **not** feature complete, and does not offer database deployment.
 This may or may not change in the future.